alvarog2491/bank-client-subscription-classifier/docs/docs/data/overview.md

 ### Target Variable
 - **y**: Client subscribed to term deposit (binary: 1=yes, 0=no)

-## Data Characteristics

-**Size**: The dataset contains 45,211 entries.

-**Quality**: No preprocessing has been applied to the original dataset.
-Users need to handle:
-- Missing values (if any)
-- Categorical variable encoding
-- Outlier treatment

-**Special Values**: The `pdays` feature uses -1 to indicate clients not previously contacted

-## Data Source & License

-**Original Source**: UCI Machine Learning Repository
-**License**: Open Data Commons Public Domain Dedication and License (PDDL)
-**Availability**: Public use without restrictions

-The dataset is provided "as is" without warranty, encouraging users to perform their own data quality validation and preprocessing.

-## Analysis Approach

-Our exploration focuses on:

-1. **Data Quality Assessment**: Missing values, outliers, data types
-2. **Descriptive Analysis**: Feature distributions and summary statistics
-3. **Target Relationship Analysis**: How features relate to subscription behavior
-4. **Correlation Analysis**: Inter-feature relationships
-5. **Temporal Patterns**: Seasonal and timing effects on campaign success

 **→ See [Exploratory Data Analysis](eda.md) for detailed findings and visualizations.**

 The analysis results guide model selection and preprocessing decisions for optimal prediction performance.